ggluo/ggluo.github.io/_projects/2_project.md

 reconstruction, yielding promising results.
-However, worries about the uncertainty caused by undersampling strategies and algorithms have limited their usage in clinical practice until now, which could lead hallucinations.
+However, worries about the uncertainty caused by undersampling strategies and algorithms have limited their usage in clinical practice until now, which could lead to hallucinations.
 Therefore, the uncertainty assessment constitutes an important step for deep learning-based approaches.
 The uncertainty is twofold:
 (1) the uncertainty of weights inside the neural